crlabgeorgetown/behavioral/development_instructions/repositoryStructure.md

 Use these to create new screens for new task development.
 See __ link __ for code and resulting page examples.

+*Do not edit existing components to fit new tasks.*

 #### 7.2. `shared/screens/` ####

 Contains base implementation for older tasks' visual screens.